Kingxukai/linux/Documentation/kbuild/makefiles.rst

 the options specified in $(KBUILD_HOSTCFLAGS).

-To set flags that will take effect for all host programs created in that Makefile, use the variable HOST_EXTRACFLAGS.
+To set flags that will take effect for all host programs created in that Makefile, use the woke variable HOST_EXTRACFLAGS.

 Example::

   #scripts/lxdialog/Makefile
   HOST_EXTRACFLAGS += -I/usr/include/ncurses

-To set specific flags for a single file the following construction is used:
+To set specific flags for a single file the woke following construction is used:

 Example::